 Carve or Decorate Pumpkins

 Once you’ve chosen the perfect pumpkins, it’s time to do a little pumpkin carving or decorating.
-For older children and adults, carving spooky faces is always fun.
-Younger kids can paint their pumpkins, adding glitter, stickers, and even googly eyes.
-Lay out some old newspapers or a plastic sheet to keep things tidy, and let everyone dive into their designs.
-It’s a great way to spend a fall afternoon or evening, with the whole family working together.
-Afterward, display your masterpieces on your porch.
-And I recommend using these lights to light your pumpkin.
+For older children and adults, traditional carving will do.
+Younger kids can paint their pumpkins, adding glitter, stickers, and even gems.
+Lay out some old newspapers or a plastic sheet and have some fun.
+I recommend using these lights to light your pumpkin.

 Look at Halloween Decor

 Halloween decorations have become more elaborate and creative over the years.
 One of our favorite family traditions is taking a spooky tour of the neighborhood to admire the spooky decor.
 Whether you go for a drive or take a walking tour through your neighborhood, this is such a fun, family-friendly activity.
 Some houses go all out with themed decorations, animatronics, and sound effects, while others have more simple but charming displays with pumpkins, scarecrows, and lights.
-For added fun, we like to play Halloween music—The Nightmare Before Christmas soundtrack is always a hit in our house!
-My kids always have the best time, and this is an easy and free thing that we look forward to each year.
+For added fun, we like to play Halloween music—The Nightmare Before Christmas soundtrack is always a hit!
+This has become a fun tradition that we love doing with our kids every year.

 Attend a Fall Festival